 Are you wondering whether you should sit the MRCOG, the RCOG’s membership exam?
-This page explains the benefits to your career and will help you make your decision.
+Read about the benefits to your career

 The gold standard qualification in O&G

 The RCOG is a truly international organisation of over 16,000 Fellows and Members worldwide.
-Around half of our members practise outside the UK, with over 6000 obstetricians and gynaecologists working in more than 100 countries including India, Pakistan, Saudi Arabia, UAE... the list goes on.
+Around half of our members practise outside the UK, with over 6000 obstetricians and gynaecologists working in more than 100 countries including India, Pakistan, Saudi Arabia, the UAE and many more.

 Our leadership in medical education, combined with the knowledge and expertise of our international faculty, enables us to design curricula to support O&G training and women’s health care globally.
 The MRCOG exam is internationally respected as the gold standard qualification for career progression in O&G: it's your passport to the very pinnacle of the profession.

 The Membership examination, which was first held in 1931, is intended for those who wish to specialise in obstetrics and gynaecology.
-The exam is a three-part assessment:
+The exam is a 3-part assessment:

-- Part 2 MRCOG is a written exam that assesses the application of knowledge
+Part 2 MRCOG is a written examination that assesses the application of knowledge.

-Membership is awarded to those who have passed all three parts of the Membership examination.
+Membership is awarded to those who have passed all 3 parts of the Membership examination.
 Members may use the designatory letters MRCOG.
+Read more about the use of designatory letters.

 Change of exam dates

-See the new 2018 dates on the Part 1, Part 2 and Part 3 exam date pages.
+Find dates and venues on the Part 1, Part 2 and Part 3 exam calendar pages.